ikorolchuk/Zf2BcryptAuthAdapter/README.md

 1. Copy and add file BcryptDbAdapter.php to your project

-2. Set you namespace for BcryptDbAdapter class instead of:
+2. Define you namespace for BcryptDbAdapter class instead of:
 <pre>namespace Admin\Service\Auth\Adapter;</pre>

 3. Example usage in controller: